Danedevz/gi_gachasim/README.md

 # gi_gachasim

-## This is a work in progress beginner html learner project.
+## Description:
-## currently not for public use
+This is a work in progress beginner html learner project. currently not for public use